 Good oral hygiene

 It is important to brush with fluoride toothpaste daily after meals.
-Practicing proper dental care routine is the best way to remove and prevent plaque, flossing once a day is also recommended.
+Practicing proper dental care routine is one of the best way to remove and prevent plaque, flossing once a day is also recommended.
 Flossing will remove the food particles and plaque between the teeth and areas that are hard to reach; brushing will only help to remove plaque from the teeth surface.

 How to brush effectively: